 - Exposure Fusion combines the source photos in such a way that highlight details are taken from the underexposed photos and shadow details from the overexposed ones.
 The fused image is, therefore, a weighted average of the source images.
 Exposure Fusion has the advantage of being easy to understand and is familiar to photographers who are used to doing this process manually in image editing applications.
 Also, Exposure Fusion has the nice side effect of reducing noise.

 The table below lists the main pros and cons of both processes:

-The figures below show the result of different settings:
+The figures below show the results of different settings:

-After you are satisfied with you setting, click the ”Apply” button to get the final image.
+After you are satisfied with your setting, click the ”Apply” button to get the final image.

 Thanks for reading the post, hope that you found it useful and helpful.
 In case you want to leave a comment or want some more details please drop it in the box below.

 If you enjoy the site, don’t forget to subscribe, we will only inform you when a new article is posted.